zklinger2000/fcc-facebook-client-react/README.md

-# zklinger-web-client
+# fcc-facebook-client-react
 > built on [https://github.com/coryhouse/react-slingshot](https://github.com/coryhouse/react-slingshot)
-> This version works with fcc-heroku-rest-api and deploys to Heroku.
+> This version works with [fcc-heroku-rest-api](https://github.com/zklinger2000/fcc-heroku-rest-api) and deploys to Heroku.

 ## React-Redux Web Client with Sass, DevTools and Mocha Testing, served by Webpack